 DS 501: DESIGN THINKING FOR TRANSFORMATION

 This summer course provided blended learning in multiple ways.
 The course consisted of students who without it would have to wait an additional year to apply to get into the Interior Architecture program and students who needed the course to graduate in four years.
-As a result, it benefited the students from a time-to-degree perspective while providing them with a real life experience, and collaboration between SoHE and the Office of the Registrar.
-Due to the diversity of the students, much of the subject matter was provided on line and specifically focused on the learning outcomes for each student academic level.
-Students watched lectures and videos, researched on evidence based design and reported their findings via the class blog.
-They also wrote in an on line journal as a way to share ideas and insights.
+As a result, it benefited the students from a time-to-degree perspective while providing them with real-life experience, and collaboration between SoHE and the Office of the Registrar.
+Due to the diversity of the students, much of the subject matter was provided online and specifically focused on the learning outcomes for each student’s academic level.
+Students watched lectures and videos, researched evidence-based design and reported their findings via the class blog.
+They also wrote in an online journal as a way to share ideas and insights.

-Unique to this course is the method in which students learn, since it is structured around the design thinking methods and the human centered process.
+Unique to this course is the method in which students learn since it is structured around the design thinking methods and the human-centered process.
 The strength of design thinking is that it requires a diverse group of students each with unique life experiences and education.
-This typically results in highly innovative design solutions that are unburdened by judgement.
-The design thinking process requires the students to understand the design thinking model and use evidence based research methods.
-They must analyze and synthesize their research as a way to identify the design problem and reframe it is such a way that it addresses the underlying issues, while at the same time taking on a human centered point of view.
+This typically results in highly innovative design solutions that are unburdened by judgment.
+The design thinking process requires students to understand the design thinking model and use evidence-based research methods.
+They must analyze and synthesize their research as a way to identify the design problem and reframe it is such a way that it addresses the underlying issues, while at the same time taking on a human-centered point of view.
 Reflective thinking, ideation, creativity techniques, experimentation, and rapid prototyping are crucial to the process.
 Students also develop collaborative skills and techniques, learn the value of iterative design, and identify unique points of view.